-Although he has several wardrobe changes throughout the film, the most featured is the black suit worn in several scenes, including the famous climax chase through Paris.
+Cary Grant has several wardrobe changes throughout Charade, and the most featured of his costumes the charcoal blue suit worn in several scenes including the famous climax chase through Paris.

-The black suit is first introduced when Grant arrives at the home of Hepburn’s character, Regina “Reggie” Lampert, as she is mourning her husband (and her possessions).
-He pairs the suit with a pale blue button-down shirt and a medium blue necktie.
+The charcoal blue suit is first introduced when Grant arrives at the home of Hepburn’s character, Regina “Reggie” Lampert, as she is mourning her husband (and her possessions).
+He pairs the suit with a pale blue shirt and a medium blue necktie.

-On his first date with Reggie, Grant again wears the suit, this time with a white button-down and solid forest green necktie.
+On his first date with Reggie, Grant again wears the suit, this time with a white shirt and solid forest green necktie.
 While wearing this suit the next day, Reggie spills some ice cream on it.
-Grant brags that the suit is “drip-dry” and proceeds to show her as much by wearing it into the shower – and thus foiling her plans to search it for clues to his identity.
+Grant brags that the suit is “drip-dry” and proceeds to show her as much by wearing it into the shower… thus foiling her plans to search it for clues to his identity.

 Grant is next seen wearing the suit on a dinner date with Reggie on a boat traveling down the Seine (try and top that, Mr. I-Got-Us-Reservations-At-Chili’s).
-For this, he wears a white shirt and a dark blue solid necktie.
+For this, he wears a white shirt and a solid navy tie.

-The jacket is 3-button, with Grant often buttoning the bottom two.
-This isn’t recommended for most men, but it works with Grant’s frame and also has a practical purpose within the film.
-As Grant’s character wears his gun on his right hip, it keeps the weapon concealed while also providing a large enough opening for him to draw it with the button closed, if necessary.
+Grant often wears his suit jacket with just the lowest one or two of the three buttons fastened.
+This isn’t recommended for most men, but it works with Grant’s frame and also has a practical purpose within the film; as Grant’s character wears his gun on his right hip, his weapon remains concealed under the closed jacket but the lower buttoning point allows him a large enough opening to draw it if needed.

-The high rise trousers are flat front with plain bottoms.
-They fasten using a black nylon belt through belt loops.
+The high rise trousers are flat front with plain-hemmed bottoms, worn with a black nylon belt.

-Grant wears a series of similar white shirts, with one pale blue exception, with the black suit.
+Grant wears a series of similar white shirts – with one pale blue exception toward the film’s beginning – with the charcoal blue suit.
 The shirts have a moderate spread collar and are slightly wider than what people typically associate with early ’60s collars.
 Grant often wore these wider collars to de-emphasize his muscular neck.
-The shirts have no breast pocket and appear to be a comfortable material like a soft silk.
-The shirt’s buttons are fastened on a front placket.
+The shirts have front plackets and no pockets.

-Single cuffs accomodate Grant’s links.
+Single shirt cuffs – rather than traditional double (French) cuffs – accommodate Grant’s links.
 In Charade, these are round translucent link-button style cuff links.
 A button further up the gauntlet keeps the sleeves in place.

 All of Grant’s ties are of a conservative width, getting slightly wider towards the bottom.
-They are surprisingly short for the time, but this makes sense given the high rise of Cary’s pants.
-With the green tie, Grant wears a gold tie pin to keep the tie in place.
-The tie pin serves a double purpose; he uses it to rig a device to booby trap Reggie’s hotel room door after their date.
+With the green tie, Grant wears a gold tie pin that keeps it in place.
+The tie pin serves a secondary purpose; he uses it to rig a device to booby trap Reggie’s hotel room door after their date.

-Best seen when rigging Reggie’s door, Grant wears a pair of black leather two-eyelet derbies with a long toe.
-His socks are also black and very thin, as appropriate for dress socks.
+Best seen when rigging Reggie’s door, Grant wears a pair of black leather two-eyelet derbies with a long plain toe.
+He wears thin dark navy dress socks.